jacobobryant/site/public/post/2020/guide-to-clojure/index.md

   Functions + Firestore and when it makes sense to move to a Clojure backend instead.

-- Set up a Clojure backend with DigitalOcean, Crux and managed Postgres.
+- Set up a Clojure backend with DigitalOcean and Datomic Cloud.
 Probably Terraform as well, plus Nginx and Letsencrypt.
 Deploy with rsync (maybe Github Actions?).
 Set up logging and alerting (optionally, come back to this step later).

 - Set up communication between your frontend and backend.
 Add Ring middleware for authenticating Firebase tokens.
-Move your CRUD from Firestore to Crux, using a rules system so you don't get a proliferation of endpoints.
-Use Firebase Storage (or maybe DigitalOcean Spaces?) for BLOB storage, with foreign keys stored in Crux (and utility fns for making it look like everything's in Crux).
+Move your CRUD from Firestore to Datomic, using a rules system so you don't get a proliferation of endpoints.
+Use Firebase Storage (or maybe DigitalOcean Spaces?) for BLOB storage, with foreign keys stored in Datomic (and utility fns for making it look like everything's in Datomic).

 - Learn about system management with Integrant (or maybe just roll your own).